 - Palpatine: "It is with great reluctance that I have agreed to this calling.
 I love democracy.
 I love the Republic.
 The power you give me I will lay down when this crisis has abated."

-- Bottomless Magazines: A rare aversion for a Star Wars film.
-Just prior to the climactic fight with Dooku, when Anakin and co. are chasing his speeder in a Republic gunship, the only reason they don't avoid a lightsaber duel by shooting him down is that they ran out of missiles in the preceding battle.
+- Bottomless Magazines: A rare aversion for a Star Wars theatrical film.
+Just prior to the climactic duel with Count Dooku, when Anakin and co. are chasing his speeder in a Republic gunship, the only reason they don't avoid a lightsaber duel by shooting him down is that they ran out of missiles in the preceding battle.

-- Butt Monkey: Obi-Wan certainly gets the crap kicked out of him in this one; dropped from a great height over Coruscant, head-butted, pummeled, lassoed and dragged by Jango Fett, taken captive, then chased repeatedly by an Acklay before finally being slashed by Dooku's lightsaber (the only time we see him lose a fight until the duel in Episode IV, which he arguably threw to save Luke).
+- Butt-Monkey: Obi-Wan certainly gets the crap kicked out of him throughout the theatrical film; dropped from a great height over Coruscant, head-butted, pummeled, lassoed and dragged by Jango Fett, taken captive, then chased repeatedly by an Acklay before finally being slashed by Dooku's lightsaber.

-- Call Forward: Anakin's lightsaber in this film is a Palette Swap of the one used by Darth Vader during the Original Trilogy.
+- Anakin's lightsaber in this film is a Palette Swap of the one that he will use as Darth Vader during the Original Trilogy.

 - "It seems that [R2] is carrying a message from an Obi-Wan Kenobi."

 - The clone trooper gunships have spherical turrets with a Converging-Stream Weapon emitting a green laser beam.